ucusergit/project1/README.md

 * First time visitor Goals
-    * I would like to see a website that easy to navigate both on my laptop and my phone Acceptance Criteria
+    * I would like to see a website that easy to navigate both on my laptop and my phone Acceptance Criteria.
-    * I want to understand what the website is about
+    * I want to quickly know the purpose of the site.
     * I want to see reliable information so that I can come back and use this website as a reference.

 * Newly converted Goals
-    * want to learn more about the history of Muslim scientists and their heritage
+    * I want to learn more about the history of Muslim scientists and their contributions to science.
-    * I want to learn about how this religion encourage people to pursue science and knowledge seeking
+    * I want to learn about how this religion encourage people to pursue science and knowledge seeking.
-    * I would like to proofs from the religious texts such as the Quran that talks about scientific facts
+    * I would like to proofs from the religious texts such as the Quran that talks about scientific facts.

 * A Muslim Goals
     * As a muslim I want to learn more about my heritage.
     * I would like to improve my knowledge in general about the religious tests related to science.

 * Philantropist Goals
-    * As a Person who like to support various causes, I would like to have a support section where I can donate for this cause to develop the site and add more information to it
+    * As a Person who like to support various causes, I would like to have a support section where I can donate for this cause to develop the site and add more information to it.
     * I would like to see a list of non profit organizations on this site that I can potentially help.

 * Students Goal